Bournemouth Bobcats: 2016

 The Bobcats 2016 season would turn out to be one of their most successful in the current period.
-Finishing with a strong 7-2 record and missing out on the play-offs by points difference.
+Finishing with a strong 7–2 record and missing out on the play-offs by points difference.

 2016 Player Award Winner

 2017

-Having recruited strongly in the off-season the 2017 season did not take the course originally planned and serious injuries left an under sized Bobcats squad finishing with a disappointing 3-7 record.
+Having recruited strongly in the off-season the 2017 season did not take the course originally planned and serious injuries left an undersized Bobcats squad finishing with a disappointing 3–7 record.

 2017 Player Award Winners

 2018

 The 2018 season being more successful than the last but ended in a lopsided 3-4-1 but with the addition of some very talented rookies.

 2018 Player Award Winners

 2019

 The Bobcats had their most successful season since reforming.
-A 6-2 regular season record was enough to lead the Bobcats into the play-offs.
-Having put up big scores in the quarter final against Norwich Devils and then Essex Spartans in the semi final, they booked their place in the Britbowl XXIII South Division 2 Championship.
+A 6–2 regular season record was enough to lead the Bobcats into the play-offs.
+Having put up big scores in the quarter-final against Norwich Devils and then Essex Spartans in the semi-final, they booked their place in the Britbowl XXIII South Division 2 Championship.

 Unfortunately, the Bobcats lost a close encounter against the South Wales Warriors.
-However, with victory over Essex Spartans in the Playoff Semi Final, they had already secured promotion to Division 1.
-The 2020 season will see the Bobcats take on a new challenge of Division 1 football and back to a 10 game schedule.
+However, with victory over Essex Spartans in the Playoff Semi-final, they had already secured promotion to Division 1.
+The 2020 season will see the Bobcats take on a new challenge of Division 1 football and back to a 10-game schedule.